She's Like the Wind: Certifications

-Cover versions

 Lumidee and Tony Sunshine version

 American recording artists Lumidee and Tony Sunshine covered the song for Lumidee's second album, Unexpected (2007).
 It was released as the lead single from Unexpected in the US and Europe on April 3, 2007.

 Background

-According to Lumidee, the idea to record a remake of Patrick Swayze's 1987 song "She's Like The Wind" was inspired by her European label when she recommended a collaboration with recording artist Tony Sunshine.
+According to Lumidee, the idea to record a remake of Patrick Swayze's 1987 song "She's Like the Wind" was inspired by her European label when she recommended a collaboration with recording artist Tony Sunshine.
 She also said, "We'd been talking about working together but hadn't been able to.
 But he loved the idea of doing something with this song."

 Music video

 The music video for this version was directed by Dayo.